Tita Becky •

 Diniguan is traditionally made with any pork belly, pork shoulder, pig’s ears, intestines etc. But my version only had pork belly sliced into strips.
 Simmered in water, dried bay leaves, and a good amount of vinegar until tender.
 The pig’s blood is added and stirred continuously to prevent lumps.
 Seasoned with fish sauce and a little sugar to balance out the flavors and simmered for 15 more minutes, you have the most delicious pork blood stew!
 I hope you give it a chance 🥹

-Preheat a large non-stick wok or pot over medium-high heat.
+Preheat a large wok or deep pot over medium-high heat.

-Reduce heat to medium.
-Add onions (1 small), garlic (4 cloves), and ginger (1 inch piece) and sauté for a few minutes or until fragrant.
+Add onions (1 small), garlic, and ginger (1 inch piece) and sauté for a few minutes or until fragrant.

 Add water (1 cup) and scrape the bottom of the pan to remove all the brown bits and flavors on the bottom of the pan.